ben-abbott/df-capstone/README.md

     EBIT / (net fixed assets + working capital)       * 100

+The stocks are ranked based on both of these metrics and the overall rank is the sum of the two individual ranks.\
+The strategy is then to buy 20-30 of the top ranked stocks and hold them for 12 months selling after the 12 month period.
+There are some tax nuances around when to sell but that won't be a factor in this project.

+The after selling repeat the process ranking all stocks based on their current fundamental data and price.

 ## Why do this project?

 The original book came out in 2005 with an updated version in 2010, I would like to investigate, 15 years later, if the investment strategy still works as well as is claimed in the book.
 Or if it is viable at all.

 ## Plan of Action

 ### Data Sources

 Get list of all US stocks (larger than ... market cap): \
 For US fundamental data: \
 Historical stock prices for back testing: \
-    yfinance\
+- yfinance

 List of all UK stocks (bigger than ... market cap): \
 UK Fundamental Data:

+### User Story 1